jjavar1/dataflow-storage-api/README.md

 # OpenFlow CSV (dataflow-storage-api)

 OpenFlow CSV (name tbd) is an **open-source** microservices project that ingests CSV files, performs 'basic' data extraction, and logs service events using **Elasticsearch** and **Kibana**.
-We aim to **extend** this project’s capabilities over time, adding more complex CSV transformations and data analytics features.
+I aim to extend this project’s capabilities over time, adding more complex CSV transformations and data analytics features.
 Was a pet project for other private projects but decided to open source and remove all licensed code.

 ## Table of Contents
 1. [Overview](#overview)